gabefoley/RDA/docs/index.md

 Zymomonas mobilis
 ```

-To assess how well this has worked for your particular case, RDA outputs the following columns -
+To assess how well this has worked for your particular case, RDA outputs the following columns when using the BRENDA organism name mapping option -

 |  organism_uniprot  | organism_brenda  |organism_split|
 |---|---|---|